medhavi27/ASO-Web-App/documents/design-journey.md

   - *Tablets*: showcase all the tablet applications designed by the client, with thumbnail images and a brief description for each design;

 - ASO website
-  - *About Us*: Introduction to ASO using text and several images
-    - *Contact*: Contact information to the organization (including email, phone number, location, etc.)

-  - *Gallery*: Photo gallery including all members of the organization
-    - *Members*: Picture of every member in ASO as well as a description (major,bio) paired with the image

-  - *Blogs*: Any relevant news that the ASO e-board believes is important to annouce/share with the community

-  - *Upcoming Events*: showcase all upcoming events through the use of pictures, captions, descriptions, dates, location, etc.

-  - *Alumni*: Picture all alumni of ASO through a similar display as the gallery webpage.
-Use images with captions, but most likely shorter descriptions.
   - *About*: Introduction to ASO using text and several images
     - *Introduction/History*: Text
     - *Images*: Images of past experiences with organization and background image of club picture